U.S. legislation targets online child sexual abuse; threatens encryption on Facebook, Google

 The move is the latest example of how regulators and lawmakers in Washington are reconsidering the need for incentives that once helped online companies grow but are increasingly viewed as impediments to curbing online crime, hate speech and extremism.

+A careful international strategy has already resulted in the United Kingdom and Australia, close U.S. allies, passing laws requiring tech companies to provide technical aid to police investigations.
+Top Justice Department national security official John Demers said last week that could undercut the tech companies’ argument that U.S. encryption restrictions would make them less competitive with rivals based elsewhere.

-With encryption foe Attorney General William Barr leading the commission, opponents of the bill said it was an all but foregone conclusion that the “best practices” would not include end-to-end encryption, which stops tech companies, police and hackers from reading messages unless they have access to the devices that sent or received them.
+Opponents of the bill said it was a foregone conclusion that the “best practices” would not include end-to-end encryption, which stops tech companies, police and hackers from reading messages unless they have access to the devices that sent or received them.

-Facebook spokesman Thomas Richards said the company is concerned the EARN IT Act may be used to roll back encryption and may limit the ability of American companies to provide the private and secure services that people expect.
+Facebook spokesman Thomas Richards said the company is concerned the bill would limit the ability of American companies to provide private and secure services.

 “The EARN IT Act creates a false choice between protecting children and supporting strong encryption protections,” said Carl Szabo, vice president and general counsel at NetChoice - a group that counts Facebook, Google, Twitter among its members.